 - Redesigned interface for Processes—The new interface allows you to configure and run processes in the same window.
 You now set the library path for your custom symbols, brushes, and swatches in the Processes window instead of the Settings window.

 - Redesigned interface for finding content—Usability improvements make it easier to browse and search ArcGIS Libraries when importing and adding layers and maps.

-- Option to ignore shapefile projection—If you have a Plus or ArcGIS Online account, you now have the option to specify whether to use your data's projection when defining a map extent from a shapefile or ignore it and use the default Web Mercator instead.
+- Option to ignore shapefile projection—You now have the option to specify whether to use your data's projection when defining a map extent from a shapefile or ignore it and use the default Web Mercator instead.
 You can turn this new option on or off in Settings or be prompted to choose each time.

 - Flash feature on map—When you use the Attributes tool in the Compilation window, you can use this new button to flash the selected feature on the map to help you confirm your selection.